 You want to learn the proper positions of where to put your lights, and you might need to play with angles and test until you see which positions make your products look the best.

 It’s also important to make sure that if you’re shooting on or near a reflective surface, the lights don’t reflect on the products.
 You’ll also want to be cognizant of glare that could appear on your items.

 9. Learn the ins and outs of your camera

 We are fortunate enough to live in a time where there are written and video tutorials available for just about anything you could want to learn online.
 A quick search on YouTube will yield dozens of lessons.

 You can learn how to use nearly every camera that’s available on the market, editing software to help you make your images perfect, and virtually every element of the entire photo taking process.
 In other words, short of buying a quality camera, you really have no excuse for bad product photos on your site.

-Avoid the urge to put too many products in a single shot, even if you’re selling them together.
+10. Avoid the urge to put too many products in a single shot

 Once you figure out how to take product photos, don’t go too crazy.
 The last thing you want is your potential buyer getting overwhelmed by the number of products in an image.